webplatform/docs-wpd/Infrastructure/analysis/2013-Hardware_and_software_requirements/index.md

 * Most of our VM are under Ubuntu 10.04 LTS and 12.04 LTS, and we are considering moving toward Debian stable
 * MySQL cluster to be upgraded
 * Log management analysis tool to help us audit system symptoms
-* We want to leveraging [http://en.wikipedia.org/wiki/Edge_Side_Includes ESI] ("Edge Side Include") for some aspects of the site content.
+* We want to leverage [http://en.wikipedia.org/wiki/Edge_Side_Includes ESI] ("Edge Side Include") for some aspects of the site content.